mottaquikarim/JavaScriptDevelopmentRemote/Lecture_2/README.md

 ---

-Most programming languages have the following data types
+Most programming languages have the following data types. 👇

+-

 * `strings` : single words or sentences surrounded by double or single quote, e.g. `'Hello World'`